Gem-induced trisections of compact PL $4$-manifolds: Introduction

-The present paper performs a generalization of the ideas of \cite{Bell-et-al} and \cite{SpreerTillmann}, along two different directions: first, we take in consideration also compact PL $4$-manifolds with connected boundary, introducing a possible extension of the notion of trisection to the boundary case (restricted to compact $4$-manifolds whose associated singular manifold is simply-connected, and different from the one studied in \cite{Castro-Gay-Pinzon}); then, we prove that not only simple crystallizations, but all edge-colored graphs encoding simply-connected $4$-manifolds give rise to a c-tricoloring, which always satisfies ``almost all" conditions to be actually a ts-tricoloring, and hence to induce a trisection.
+The present paper performs a generalization of the ideas of \cite{Bell-et-al} and \cite{SpreerTillmann}, along two different directions: first, we take in consideration also compact PL $4$-manifolds with connected boundary, introducing a possible extension of the notion of trisection to the boundary case (restricted to compact $4$-manifolds whose associated singular manifold is simply-connected, and different from the one studied in \cite{Castro-Gay-Pinzon}); then, we prove that not only simple crystallizations, but all edge-colored graphs encoding simply-connected $4$-manifolds give rise to a tricoloring, which always satisfies ``almost all" conditions to actually induce a trisection.

-Note that, in order to study exotic structures, it is of fundamental importance to go beyond the class of simple crystallizations: in fact, as pointed out in \cite{[Casali-Cristofori-Gagliardi JKTR 2015]}, there exist infinitely many simply-connected PL $4$-manifolds, TOP-homeomorphic to the same standard simply-connected PL $4$-manifold, which do not admit simple crystallizations.
+Note that, in order to study exotic structures, it is important to go beyond the class of simple crystallizations: in fact, as pointed out in \cite{[Casali-Cristofori-Gagliardi JKTR 2015]}, there exist infinitely many simply-connected PL $4$-manifolds which are all TOP-homeomorphic and do not admit simple crystallizations.

-Due to the features of generality of crystallization theory (i.e. the representation tool for PL manifolds of arbitrary dimension, with or without boundary, via edge-colored graphs) and related PL invariants (mainly the {\it regular genus}, which extends to arbitrary dimension the classical genus of a surface and the Heegaard genus of closed 3-manifolds), the approach performed in the present paper appears to be open to further developments, including a possible $n$-dimensional extension of the concept of trisection, based on a suitable partition of the vertices of the colored triangulation associated to a colored graph, for $n \ge 4$ (see \cite{Rubinstein-Tillmann} for a similar generalization to higher dimension).
+Due to the features of generality of crystallization theory (i.e. the representation tool for compact PL manifolds of arbitrary dimension via edge-colored graphs) and related PL invariants (mainly the {\it regular genus}, which extends to arbitrary dimension the classical genus of a surface and the Heegaard genus of closed 3-manifolds), the approach performed in the present paper appears to be open to further developments, including a possible $n$-dimensional extension of the concept of trisection, based on a suitable partition of the vertices of the colored triangulation associated to a colored graph, for $n \ge 4$ (see \cite{Rubinstein-Tillmann} for a similar generalization to higher dimension).

-The basic result connecting 4-dimensional crystallization theory with trisections is the following:
+The basic result connecting 4-dimensional crystallization theory (briefly reviewed in Section \ref{prelim}) with trisections is the following: